pschatzmann/arduino-minimp3/README.md

 # arduino-minimp3

 Minimalistic, single-header library for decoding MP3. minimp3 is designed to be small, fast (with SSE and NEON support), and accurate (ISO conformant).
 Further information can be found in the [oringal readme](README.original).

-I have extended the project so that it can be used as Arduino library.
+I have extended the project, so that it can be used as Arduino library.
+The result however is not very convincing: The decoder is too slow (e.g. on an ESP32) to decode any audio with a rate >= 32000 samples per second and the audio quality is quite poor.

 ### Installation in Arduino